isabella232/www-project-sectudo/index.md

 ## What is inside Sectudo? ##

-### Insecure version:
+### Learning Modules:
-Demo KYC Portal – A demo application with features like Add/View KYC, View Accounts, etc. They have different security flaws embedded in them.
+All the security flaws seen in Mobile Apps & APIs have been added as Learning module.
+Each module has notes on the security flaw, its exploit & mitigation technique.

-### Secure version:
+### Exploits & Challenges:
-Demo KYC Portal – A secure version of the same demo application with similar features like Add/View KYC, View Accounts, etc. showcasing the security controls implemented in them.
+Exploit section has been added to explain in detail the steps to be followed to test any security flaw in the app.
+And there is a challenge with every security flaw for its practical understanding.
+An insecure demo KYC app has been added for the challenges.
+It is a live demo app, the credentials to access the demo app can be obtained from the home screen of the Sectudo app.

-### A Learning Guide:
+### Mitigation Techniques:
-Mobile Application Security – The learning guide is ideal for beginners to know about all the important application security topics related to the Mobile app.
-It focuses on highlighting the root cause of the flaws and their impact.
+A secure version of the demo KYC application having all the security controls is embedded in the app.
+It is reference in the mitigation section for your practical review.
+A detailed note on the recommendation is added for each security flaw.